walkerkehoe/walkerkehoe/content/projects/methalox-engine-1.md

 ![](/images/Screen Shot 2020-04-12 at 5.45.39 PM.png)

-We chose to run fuel rich for safety reasons and arrived at an O/F ratio of 2.5 after inputting our parameters into NASA's CEA program.
+We chose to run fuel rich for safety reasons and arrived at an O/F ratio of 2.5 after inputting our parameters into NASA's CEA code.